PelionIoT/mbed-os-example-pelion-psoc64/TARGET_CYTFM_064B0S2_4343W/README.md

 1. Put back the jumper shunt back in J26.
 1. Plug in power.

-    **Note:** You don't need the keys and other files that were just created.
+    **Note:** You don't need the keys and other files that are created in this flow in the future.
 At this point, you can delete these files.

 For more information about the initial provisioning process, please see ["Provision the Device" section of the CY8CKIT-064B0S2-4343W PSoC 64 Secure Boot Wi-Fi BT Pioneer Kit Guide](https://www.cypress.com/file/502721/download#page=30&zoom=100,96,382).

 ## Generating and provisioning Device Management credentials

-1. Navigate to the `mbed-os-example-pelion/TARGET_CYTFM_064B0S2_4343W` directory.
+1. Navigate to the `mbed-os-example-pelion-armdevsummit/TARGET_CYTFM_064B0S2_4343W` directory.

 1. Create a `certificates` directory: